Enter the first part of your postcode to find your nearest BHPA registered school

 Paramotors (also known as a Powered Paragliders) combine the easy flying characteristics of a paraglider with the autonomy and range of powered flight.

-Paramotors are relatively easy to learn to fly, and being foot launched, do not need an airfield or runway.
-They can take-off from an open, flat field with no need to find a hill site facing into wind, or even to wait for the wind to blow.
+Paramotors are relatively easy to learn to fly, and being foot launched, they can take-off from an open, flat field, provided you have permission, and as long as there no hazards such as trees, livestock or bystanders.
+(Airfields are of course ideal) There is no need to find a hill site facing into wind, or even to wait for the wind to blow.

 They are quickly and easily rigged and de-rigged, and once dismantled can be put in the boot of a car or taken to exotic locations as hand baggage.